Powers and Abilities

 His omni-power was used, among others, to Warp the Hulk into orbit (manifested by an energy bubble which took the jade giant up, up and away) and to Shrink a car thrown at him in order to catch it with one hand.

-Nebulon freed him and Hyperion II, who was under the delusion that he was from a microverse destroyed by humanity, talked him into helping him avenge his dead people by using Earth’s mineral resources (also persuading Nebulon he had the right to sell him the right to strip-mine the Earth).
+Hyperion II, who was under the delusion that he was from a microverse destroyed by humanity, talked him into helping him avenge his dead people by using Earth’s mineral resources.
+He also persuaded Nebulon he had the right to sell him the right to strip-mine the Earth.
 Hyperion II and Nebulon went to Earth to assemble the Squadron Sinister and make their onslaught.

-However, that was the time when Nighthawk II chose the side of angels and joined the Defenders, and went with the group to fight Nebulon and the Squadron.
-During the fight, Nebulon returned to his actual form, and had to jump dimensions along with three Squadroners as Nightawk II was about to blast him to charred cephalopod meat.
+However, that was the time when Nighthawk II chose the side of angels and joined the Defenders.
+He went with the group to fight Nebulon and the Squadron.
+During the fight, Nebulon returned to his actual form.
+He then had to jump dimensions along with three Squadroners as Nightawk II was about to blast him to charred cephalopod meat.

-Nebulon fled into the ocean and, posing as the Atlantean Lady Dorma, took political power in Atlantis and had the sea folks rise once more against the surface.
-The Defenders thwarted him at about the same time an Ul’lula‘ns agent arrested him and suggested he commit suicide, an honorable way of solving the matter for Ul‘ula‘ns culture.
-However, he refused.
+Nebulon fled into the ocean and, posing as the Atlantean Lady Dorma, took political power in Atlantis.
+Then, he had the sea folks rise once more against the surface.
+The Defenders thwarted him at about the same time an Ul’lula’ns agent arrested him and suggested he commit suicide.
+This was an honorable way of solving the matter for Ul’ula’ns culture.

 His natural form is that of a gigantic six-tentacled cephalopod.

-Nebulon was at first as selfless scout out to save his whole race, but years of finding nothing embittered him.
+Nebulon was at first as selfless scout out to save his whole race.
+However, years of finding nothing embittered him.
 The company of numerous supervillains soon made him look after his own good rather than his once lofty ideals.

-Losing those ideals made him empty, and he was looking for something to fill the loss, from desire for worldwide illumination to great egoism.
+Losing those ideals made him empty.
+Thus, he was looking for something to fill the loss, from desire for worldwide illumination to great egoism.

 “I concede !
 Your race is beyond redemption !”